pistack/comp_hw/HW2/bin/README.md

-hw2 executation would be located here.
+hw2 executable file would be located here.